Fatal1ty/mashumaro/README.md

         code_generation_options = [ADD_DIALECT_SUPPORT]
 ```

+### Generic dataclasses

-### User-defined generic types
+Along with user-defined generic types implementing `SerializableType` interface,

-There is support for [user-defined generic types](https://docs.python.org/3/library/typing.html#user-defined-generic-types).
-You can inherit generic dataclasses along with overwriting types in them, use generic
-dataclasses as field types, or create your own generic types with serialization
-under your control.

-#### User-defined generic dataclasses
+generic dataclasses can also be used.
+There are two applicable scenarios for
+them.

+#### Generic dataclass inheritance

-If you have a generic version of a dataclass and want to serialize and
+If you have a generic dataclass and want to serialize and deserialize its
-deserialize its instances depending on the concrete types, you can achieve
+instances depending on the concrete types, you can use inheritance for that:
-this using inheritance:

 ```python
 from dataclasses import dataclass